shovon095/Calibration-of-BERT-for-NER/readme.md

 Named Entity Recognition (NER) with Transformers
 This repository provides a script for training, evaluating, and predicting a Named Entity Recognition (NER) model using the Hugging Face Transformers library.
 The script is highly customizable, allowing you to fine-tune a pre-trained transformer model on your dataset, evaluate its performance, and predict named entities in unseen text.
 We used EHR dataset from n2c2 competition of 2022.
+Please refer to : https://n2c2.dbmi.hms.harvard.edu/

 Features:
 Train: Fine-tune a pre-trained transformer model on a NER dataset.